microsoft/azure-pipelines-extensions/Extensions/ArtifactEngine/README.md

 # Artifact Engine

 ## Overview
-Artifact engine is a generic framework which supports download of artifacts from different providers like *jenkins, teamcity, vsts, bitbucket* e.t.c.
+Artifact engine is a generic framework which supports download of artifacts from different providers like *jenkins, teamcity, vsts, circleci, github-releases* e.t.c.
 The framework is extensible and other providers can be easily plugged in the downloader.

 ## How to Use
 To use Artifact engine in your tasks or app have a look at [E2E.ts](E2ETests/jenkins.e2e.ts